reportportal/docs/src/md/src/GettingStarted/ProjectConfiguration.md

 7. Submit form.
 You will see an added defect type on the chart preview.

-Add more custom defects, if you need.
-The system allows to add up to ten subtypes of each default defect type.
+Add more custom defects, if you need it.
+The system allows us to add up to ten subtypes of each default defect type.

 Now you can investigate found defects as default Product Bug/Automation Bug/System Issue/No Defect/TO investigate or custom defects.
-All of them will be available to select on Defect Type editor.
+All of them will be available to select on the Defect Type editor.
 For more information refer to the [Investigation of failure](/docs/Work-with-reports>Investigation-of-failure) topic.

 >**Note:**
 Default defects cannot be modified and or deleted from the system.
 Custom defect types can be deleted at any time.

 >**Note:**
-You can create up to 15 custom defect types for eact group.
+You can create up to 15 custom defect types for each group.

 >**Note:**
-If you have deleted a custom type from the system, all test executions with this deleted defect type get the parent type of the group which deleted defect has belonged and  statistics updates in all launches where deleted a defect was present.
+If you have deleted a custom type from the system, all test executions with this deleted defect type get the parent type of the group in which deleted defect has belonged.
+Statistics updates in all launches where a deleted defect was present.
-For example, if you create custom "Product Bug-1" as a sub type of "Product Bugs" group and investigate a few defects as "Product Bug-1", then remove "Product Bug-1" from your project, all investigated "Product Bug-1" defects will be shown as "Product Bug".
+For example, if you create a custom "Product Bug-1" as a subtype of "Product Bugs" group and investigate a few defects as "Product Bug-1", then remove "Product Bug-1" from your project, all investigated "Product Bug-1" defects will be shown as "Product Bug".